AidaSolomonBerhe/Integration-And-Visualization-Webex-API/README.md

 Google offers a public API for charts which is free and straightforward to utilize.
 This API is used to generate charts for visualization of video, audio, and sharing qualities from a Webex meeting.

-The following graphs show how data from one specific Webex meeting is represented in the webserver (application).
-Each of these graphs has jitter, latency, and packet loss data for video, audio, and sharing.
-The Webex meeting chosen for the graphical representation is a test scenario in which a network bottleneck has been introduced.

 ### Summary